 What items in the CPI are hedonically adjusted?

 The CPI uses hedonic quality adjustments in item categories that tend to experience a high degree of quality change either due to seasonal changes, as in apparel items, or because of innovative improvements and technological changes, as in consumer appliances and electronics.

-See table for a complete list of items for which the CPI uses hedonic based quality adjustments to account for quality change.
+See the Quality Adjustment webpage for a list of items for which the CPI uses hedonic based quality adjustments to account for quality change.

 How does the hedonic method estimate the value of quality change?

 CPI data collectors obtain the price and a full description of each item in the CPI sample.
 In those item categories where the CPI uses the hedonic method, BLS economists use a statistical technique called regression modeling to estimate a value for each characteristic; these values sum to the price of the item.
 For instance, in the men’s shirts hedonic model, sleeve length is an estimated characteristic.
 The estimate for long sleeves is interpreted as the portion of the shirt’s price that can be attributed to the presence of long sleeves.

 Hedonic models are estimated about every two years to capture new innovations in the marketplace, or to reflect changes to the value estimates of existing characteristics.